nate-adkins/boids/README.md

 # boids

-Boids is a set of parametrized behaviors in swarm robotics, simulating and producing behavior comparable to what is seen in flocks of birds.

-The rules for boids are as follows:
+The fundamental rules for boids are as follows:

-* Separation - turn away from the location of local neighbors
+- **Separation** - turn away from surrounding local neighbors
-* Alignment - turn towards the average heading of local neighbors
+- **Alignment** - turn towards the average heading of local neighbors
-* Cohesion - turn towards the average location of local neighbors
+- **Cohesion** - turn towards the average location of local neighbors

+These fundamental rules are applied amongst local neighbors in the swarm, defined either by a distance threshold or by an agent's k-nearest neighbors.
+Weights are applied to each rule's effect, allowing for modulation of the strength of each individual rule.
+Each agent in the swarm follows the net effect of the rules.

+In this particular simulation, rules are applied using an agent's k-nearest neighbors and each rule produces a heading delta, weighted by the rule's parameter.
+The weighted heading deltas are then summed to produce the net heading delta.
+Each agent maintains constant linear speed in the simulation, changing only their heading.

-As you can see, the rules for boids are fairly straightforward, but can produce incredible emergent behavior:
+The rules for boids are simple, but produce incredible emergent behavior:

 <p align="center">
   <img src="/readme/example.gif" />